-Given its effectiveness pretreating metal surfaces, industrial laser systems are increasingly being used in manufacturing facilities.
-The systems can be integrated into automated inline processing lines, or technicians can use mobile handheld units.
+Given its effectiveness pretreating metal surfaces, industrial laser systems are increasingly being used by MROs.
+Technicians can use mobile handheld units or the systems can be integrated into automated inline processing lines.
 With significant advantages in safety and efficiency, laser cleaning is poised to disrupt the surface pre-treatment market across more sectors.